You probably rely on blog posts much more than you realise.

 After you complete the perfect blog post…

-Now you know how to write the perfect blog post, there’s nothing stopping you, right?
+Now you know how to write the perfect blog post, nothing is stopping you, right?
 That depends.
 To be effective, blogging requires consistent effort, and many business owners simply don’t have time to commit to such a Shakespearean output.